isomerpages/sportsg-corp/_sports-education/Sports Safety/Sports Safety & Health Check.md

 Cardiovascular exercises involving your heart, lungs and leg muscles, such as jogging, brisk walking or jumping jacks, can help you to warm up.

-All sporting activities should end with static stretching and cool down exercises to loosen muscles and reduce discomfort and soreness.
+All sporting activities should end with static stretching and cool-down exercises to loosen muscles and reduce discomfort and soreness.

 **Fair Play**